greg212/trainin/text/binary_n_BST_trees.md

-# Tree
+# Binary and binary search trees

-## Types
+## Tree types

 ### Complete binary tree (heap)

 It is binary tree in which every level, except possibly the last, is completely filled, and all nodes are as far left as possible.

-## Full binary tree
+### Full binary tree
-A full binary tree (sometimes proper binary tree or 2-tree) is a tree in which every node other than the leaves has two children. ?
+A full binary tree (sometimes proper binary tree or 2-tree) is a tree in which every node other than the leaves has two children.

-## BST: Binary Search Tree
+### BST: Binary Search Tree

 A BST is binary tree if, for every tree node n with a key, all keys in the left subtree of n are less than the key of n, and all keys in the right subtree of n are greater than the key of n.

 ## Traversal